- General (Divisional) Distribution

 - Complete list of graduation requirements in the College Catalog

 Breadth is essential for a liberal arts education.
 The distribution requirements ensure students take some courses in each of our four academic divisions.
 It’s a good idea to complete these distribution requirements early in your college career, but you won’t complete them all in your first semester, or even your first year.
-College courses taken prior to entering Macalester will automatically be reviewed and applied toward this requirement.
-Credits earned through AP and IB tests may not be applied to this requirement.

 - Social Sciences (8 semester credits required):